ejuniosilva/gci-config/README.md

 Besides the methods described above there is other called `GciConfigDefinition.create`.
 This method is used to create a Config Definition.

-The most important thing about this plugin is the possibility to easily specify configurations at instance level.
+The most important feature of this plugin is the possibility to easily specify configurations at instance level.

 #### A concrete example: